 Donald Trump legal issues: What charges, lawsuits and investigations is he facing?

-June X (Reuters) - Here is a list of additional legal troubles facing former President Donald Trump, who wrote on social media on Thursday that he has been indicted by the U.S. Department of Justice, apparently for mishandling sensitive government documents.
+June 13 (Reuters) - Here is a list of additional legal troubles facing Donald Trump in addition to federal charges he retained classified government documents and obstructed justice.
 He denies any wrongdoing.

 2020 ELECTION AND THE U.S. CAPITOL ATTACK